Best Aluminum Canoes For 2025

 • Do aluminum canoes sink?

 Aluminum canoes with sealed bulkheads or “flotation compartments” will not sink.
 These are placed at the bow and stern of the boat and are essentially bubbles of air.
-In the event of the canoe filling with water, these compartments will keep it afloat.
+In the event the canoe fills with water, these compartments will keep it afloat.

 • Do aluminum canoes leak?